By: Pål Mugaas Jensen, editor at Landbased AQ. Article originally published in Norwegian.

 Clearer water

-The first effect achieved from the start, where biofilm was removed from the pipes and surfaces, gradually resulted in clearer water at the plant.
-See also Figure 3.
+The first effect observed from the start, where biofilm was removed from the pipes and surfaces, gradually resulted in clearer water at the plant (see Figure 3).

 The nanobubbles adhere to surfaces and create a gas coating on them.